One of more Connect SD-WAN/third-party network appliance

 are highly available by design and do not need additional TGWs for high availability,

-Limit the number of TGW route tables unless your design requires multiple transit gateway route tables.
+Limit the number of TGW route tables unless the design requires multiple TGW route tables.

 For redundancy, use a single TGW in each Region for disaster recovery.

 For deployments with multiple TGWs, it is recommended to use a unique ASN for each of them.

 supports intra-Region peering.

 Transit Gateway vs Transit VPC vs VPC Peering